actions-marketplace-validations/Jai-JAP_sync-upstream-repo/README.md

-This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding support for private branches.
+This is forked from [dabreadman](https://github.com/dabreadman/sync-upstream-repo), with me adding support for syncing private repos with public template.

 ## Use case